subsidence-crack-in-the-wall

 The Coal Authority also has a database of claims to give you peace of mind.

 It’s important to check you can get insurance for the property, some companies don’t like to insure previously underpinned properties.
 This will prevent you getting a mortgage.
 Most insurance providers should be reasonable if the cause of the subsidence has been tackled.
-Some companies, like the Bureau Insurance Scheme can offer specialist insurance advice for properties that have been underpinned.
+Some companies, can offer specialist insurance advice for properties that have been underpinned.

 Be aware before you buy